-What is the Applied Leadership Network (ALN)?
+What Is the Juvenile Justice Applied Leadership Network?

 Leaders capable of achieving powerful, measurable and equitable results are essential to making a lasting difference for young people who face steep barriers to success.
 The Annie E. Casey Foundation’s Applied Leadership Network (ALN) aims to develop this potential in leaders and on behalf of youth — especially young Black and Latino men — who are involved or at risk of being involved with the legal system.
 The program’s fifth cycle kicks off in 2023.